banisterious/obsidian-oneirometrics/docs/planning/features/web-worker-architecture-plan.md

 - Using the project's existing tsconfig for consistent TypeScript settings
 - Disabling sourcemaps in production for smaller bundle size and better security

-## Open Questions and Considerations
+## Key Decisions Summary

-The following items require further investigation or decision-making before implementation:
+The following key architectural decisions have been made for the web worker implementation:

 - [x] **Storage Limit Investigation**: ✅ DECIDED: Implement a hybrid caching approach optimized for Obsidian that uses both memory cache and Obsidian's storage API
 - [x] **Obsidian Web Worker API Limitations**: ✅ DECIDED: Implement advanced feature detection with progressive enhancement that adapts to platform-specific limitations while maintaining core functionality across all environments